-The discount rate used to measure the total OPEB liability was 6.75%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that member employer contributions will be made in accordance Massachusetts General Law Chapter 32.
-Based on those assumptions, the OPEB plan fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+The discount rate used to measure the total OPEB liability was 6.25%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made in accordance with the Town's funding policy.
+Based on those assumptions, the OPEB Plan's Fiduciary Net Position is projected to be sufficient to make all projected benefit payments to current plan members.
+Therefore, the long-term expected rate of return on OPEB plan assets is applied to the projected future benefits payments.